Shirley Knot the Siren

 and my heart will go on and on.

 My hope is that one day mer-people will appreciate that females of a ‘certain’ age and that the human race will do a better job of this over my merworld.
-The merworld watches what you do, and they really do copy and learn from you.
+The merworld watches what you do, and they copy and learn from you.

 I started out as Shirley Knot (down emphasis) – never wanting to be an opera singing siren, but it’s taught me, that I’m now Shirley Knot (up emphasis) – there’s always the possibility to change, no matter what stage of life you’re at.